d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   `sweep' loads and initializes Prolog on-demand at the first invocation of a command that requires the embedded Prolog.
-The arguments used to initialize Prolog in case are determined by the value of the user-option `sweeprolog-init-args' which the user is free to extend with e.g.:
+The arguments used to initialize Prolog are then determined by the value of the user-option `sweeprolog-init-args' which the user is free to extend with e.g.:

   ┌────
   │ (add-to-list 'sweeprolog-init-args "--stack-limit=512m")